Urvish4503/auth-ts/README.md

 # auth-ts

 -> this repository is used to authenticate users
--> here we used prisma,postgres,ts,express
+-> here we used drizzle, neon, ts, express and zod.